LaustFaerch/cfar-object-detection/README.md

 ## Usage

-See the examples.ipynb for how to use the library
+See the examples.ipynb for examples of how to use the library.
-Test files are found in te folder test-files

 ## Notes